Fundación Tiempo de Juego

 Context: Soacha is located on the outskirts of Bogotá and has some of the highest rates of inequality and marginalization in the country, many inhabitants being displaced migrants living in extreme poverty.
 Only 42% have completed primary education while 34% have completed secondary education.
 The strong presence of criminal groups and the lack of opportunities in Soacha make it a particularly difficult environment for young people, leading to feelings of frustration and hopelessness.
 Gangs, drug traffickers and guerrilla groups have a growing presence in Soacha’s schools and intra-school violence is increasingly common.
 Neither teachers nor students know how to address the violence that is negatively affecting students’ ability to learn at school.

-Current Grant: EMpower’s Third grant to TJ strengthens the application of the methodology of soccer for the purposes of peace both in the classroom and during break, and implement new education strategies with teachers, parents, and students.
+Current Grant: EMpower’s Third grant to TJ strengthens the application of the methodology of soccer for the purposes of peace both in the classroom and during break, and implements new education strategies with teachers, parents, and students.